 What Factors Can Affect The Price Of PCP?

-While it was originally created for medicinal use, it was found ineffective and is no longer legal anywhere, thus making it more accessible in certain places than others.
+While it was created for medicinal use, it was found ineffective and is no longer legal anywhere, thus making it more accessible in certain places than others.

 Factors that affect the price of PCP include: